Dutch court: Facebook must turn over user data in sex video case

 Facebook had argued that the user who posted the video had done so from a fake account and said it had erased all information relating to the post from its servers, along with the video itself, in February.

-“The offending account was ultimately deleted before we received any request for user data, so all information about it was removed from our servers in accordance with our terms and applicable law,” Facebook said in a statement emailed to Reuters.

-“We deeply empathize with the victim’s experience and share her desire to keep this kind of nonconsensual imagery off of Facebook,” it said.

-The woman who sued Facebook has appeared on Dutch television identifying herself as Chantal, 21.
+The woman who launched the suit against Facebook has appeared on Dutch television identifying herself as Chantal, 21.
 She described the suffering and humiliation she has undergone since the video was posted.

-The video, in which the woman is recognizable, was made by a former boyfriend when they were both minors.
+The video, in which the woman is recognisable, was made by a former boyfriend when they were both minors.
 He denies any involvement in the posting of the video online.

 Although it was removed from Facebook within an hour of being posted, the video was downloaded and then further circulated on the Internet.